curi/websites/close-reading/atlas-shrugged-1.md

 category: close-reading
 ---

 I want to show how much interesting stuff Rand’s writing contains. *Every* sentence has a purpose.
 But it’s a *huge* project to comment on all of it.
-So I went through four chapters of [Atlas Shrugged][1] to show what being *thorough* is like.
+So I went through three chapters of [Atlas Shrugged][1] to show what being *thorough* is like.
 If you read well, look closely, and think things over, then you could notice this much great stuff in every chapter.

 **These comments contain spoilers.** This is intended only for someone who’s already read the whole book, and I point things out that I wouldn’t expect anyone to catch on their first reading.